excessive/iqe/README.md

-# Inter-Quake Export Loader
+# Lua IQE

-Inter-Quake Export Loader is a library for parsing Inter-Quake Export files into Lua data structures.
-IQE Loader can also load Wavefront Material files.
+Lua IQE is a library for parsing Inter-Quake Export files into Lua data structures.
+Lua IQE can also load Wavefront Material files.

 Buffering models is supported using the [**LÖVE**][LOVE] game framework.